Skip to main content

 The Ransomware Problem

-Ransomware attacks have become increasingly sophisticated:
+Ransomware attacks keep getting more sophisticated:

 • Encryption Speed: Modern ransomware can encrypt systems in minutes